Wednesday, November 6, 2024

 For this post I would like to talk about one particular detective movie and that is Chinatown (1974).
 This movie is also a favourite of my son, and many times, whether on the phone, or messaging or when we get together, we often quote lines from the movie.

 Nicholson and Towne would team up again for The Two Jakes, which pales by comparison.
 What was the difference?
 Roman Polanski.
+In Chinatown, Polanski has a small, but menacing role as Man with Knife.

 John Huston (a great director) plays Noah Cross, one of the greatest cinematic villians who rivaled Shakespeare's bad guys, such as Iago and Richard III.